 I got hold of my wife back in Toronto, who browsed the internet and faxed over the information to me about Guillain Barre Syndrome.
 The prognosis was good, but it would take some time before I would get back on my feet.
 Guillain Barre Syndrome is an acute inflammatory demyelinating polyneuropathy (AIDP), an autoimmune disorder affecting the peripheral nervous system, usually triggered by an acute infectious process.
 It is frequently severe and usually exhibits as an ascending paralysis starting as weakness in the legs that spreads to the upper limbs and the face along with the loss of deep tendon reflexes.

 Basically, my nerve-endings were dying, as the doctors put it.
 I was put on a heart machine to monitor my heartbeats, I was having high-dose immunoglobulin therapy and exercise moving my legs, the worst thing, in my opinion, was the daily blood thinning injections to prevent blood cloths.
 For some reason they had to give me the injections in my stomach, that was a painful experience and I start dreading the mornings as that was the time they injected me.

-After reaching the peak of my illness the recover started, they got me out of bed, I started walking around with a walker.
+After reaching the peak of my illness the recovery started, they got me out of bed, I started walking around with a walker.
 A few times I fell to the floor, as I have to walk with straight legs, as soon as I bent my knee I was on my way down.
 Towards the end of my stay, I was lobbing the nurses to take me down to the swimming pool, they gave in and I was given a daily swim, being in the pool the resistance is much less on your body, and with a floating device you could do leg and body exercise, I was recovering quicker through water exercises.